shashi2779/Redux/README.md

 ![](img/useReducer.png)

-- "useReducer" ka use tab kare jab , 3 or more than 3 state use krr rhe apne project me
+- "useReducer" ka use tab kare jab , 3 or more than 3 "state" use krr rhe apne project me

 - (reducer, initialState) :